onecompiler/docs/tcl.md

 # Tool Command Language(TCL) online compiler

 Write, Run & Share TCL code online using OneCompiler's TCL online compiler for free.
 It's one of the robust, feature-rich online compilers for TCL language, running the latest TCL version 8.6.
 Getting started with the OneCompiler's TCL editor is easy and fast.
-The editor shows sample boilerplate code when you choose language as TCL.
-OneCompiler also has reference programs, where you can look for the sample code and start learning.
+The editor shows sample boilerplate code when you choose language as TCL and start coding.
 Happy learning!!

 # Taking inputs (stdin)
 OneCompiler's TCL online editor supports stdin and users can give inputs to programs using the STDIN textbox under the I/O tab.
 Following is a sample TCL program which takes name as input and prints hello message with your name.